 - The borrower has substantial non-taxable income – provided that no adjustment (grossing up) was made earlier in the ratio computation.

 - The borrower has a potential for increased earnings, as indicated by job training or education in the borrower’s profession.
 Income that is not expected to be received for at least three years can qualify as an FHA compensating factor.
 Of course it cannot be considered regular income.

-- The home is being purchased as a result of relocation of the primary wage – earner.
-The secondary wage – earner has an established history of employment and is expected to return to work.
+- The home is being purchased due to the relocation of the primary wage – earner.
+The secondary wage – earner has an established employment history and is expected to return to work.
 Reasonable prospects must exist for securing employment in a similar occupation in the new area.
-The underwriter must document the availability of such possible employment.
+The underwriter must document the availability of such a possible job.

 Resales Occurring Between 91 and 180 Days Following Acquisition

 If the resale date is between 91 and 180 days following acquisition by the seller, the lender is required to obtain a second appraisal made by another appraiser if the resale price is 100 percent or more over the price paid by the seller when the property was acquired.

 As an example, if a property is resold for $ 80,000 within six months of the seller’s acquisition of that property for $ 40,000, the mortgage lender must obtain a second independent appraisal supporting the $ 80,000 sales price.
 The mortgage lender may also provide documentation showing the costs and extent of rehabilitation that went into the property resulting in the increased value but must still obtain the second appraisal.
 The cost of the second appraisal may not be charged to the homebuyer.

 FHA also reserves the right to revise the resale percentage level at which this second appraisal is required by publishing a notice in the Federal Register.

 Resales Occurring Between 91 Days and 12 Months Following Acquisition